Jayne Jagot

-Jayne Margaret Jagot (/ˈdʒeɪnˈdʒeɪgoʊ/) is an Australian judge.
-She has been a Justice of the High Court of Australia since 17 October 2022.
-She was previously a judge of the Federal Court of Australia and before that of the Land and Environment Court of New South Wales.
+Jayne Margaret Jagot (/ˈdʒeɪnˈdʒeɪgoʊ/) is a justice of the High Court of Australia.
+She was appointed to the High Court in October 2022.
+Jagot was previously a judge of the Federal Court of Australia.
+Before that, she served as a judge of the Land and Environment Court of New South Wales and a partner at the law firm Mallesons Stephen Jaques.

 Early life and education

-Jagot was born in England, and migrated to Australia with her family in 1968.
-Jagot studied at Baulkham Hills High School before receiving an arts degree from Macquarie University in 1987.
+Jagot was born in England and migrated to Australia with her family in 1968.
+Jagot studied at Baulkham Hills High School.
+She received her arts degree from Macquarie University in 1987.
 She subsequently received a law degree with first-class honours from the University of Sydney in 1991.
-While at the University of Sydney, she won the Butterworths Prize for Most Proficient in First Year, the Pitt Cobbett Prize for Administrative Law, the Sir Alexander Beattie Prize in Company Law, the Margaret Ethel Peden Prize in Real Property, the Minter Ellison Prize in Intellectual Property, and the Nancy Gordon Smith Prize for Honours.
+At her Federal Court swearing-in ceremony, it was remarked that during her time there, "she appears to have won every available prize in law".
+She had won the Butterworths Prize for Most Proficient in First Year, the Pitt Cobbett Prize for Administrative Law, the Sir Alexander Beattie Prize in Company Law, the Margaret Ethel Peden Prize in Real Property, the Minter Ellison Prize in Intellectual Property, and the Nancy Gordon Smith Prize for Honours.

 Career

-Jagot worked as a solicitor with Mallesons Stephen Jaques (now King & Wood Mallesons) from 1992 to 2002, specialising in planning and environmental law.
-She was promoted to partner in 1997.
+Jagot worked as a solicitor with Mallesons Stephen Jaques (now King & Wood Mallesons) from 1992 to 2002.
+They specialized in planning and environmental law.
+She was then promoted to partner in 1997.
 She was admitted to the bar in 2002, after which she developed a successful practice as a barrister.